-Follow Our Advocacy Road Map to Learn How Our Community Can Make a Difference
+Follow Our Advocacy Road Map to Learn How You Can Make a Difference

 Posted by Arab American Institute on January 20, 2017 in Blog

-The worsening trend of the U.S. government treating Arab Americans and American Muslims as communities solely defined by national security is a trend that stands to accelerate under the Trump administration.
-There is a way that the 3.7 million Arab Americans, 35% of whom are Muslim, can strategically fight back on key issues where national security drivers infringe on our civil rights:
+The worsening trend of the U.S. government treating Arab Americans and American Muslims as communities solely defined by national security has continued with the Trump Administration.
+There are ways the 3.7 million Arab Americans, approximately 35% of whom are Muslim, can strategically fight back on key issues—surveillance, bigotry, hate crimes, democracy and free speech—where national security drivers infringe on our civil rights.

 Each of these policy areas have unjustly securitized our communities and infringed on our civil rights.
 Because national security issues are often discussed out of context and used as a tool of political opportunity, many of these issues provide unique challenges.
 With these challenges come specific opportunities for advancement and local advocacy.

-This is a road map for our community to go from being the so-called “front line of terror” to the “front line of progress.”
-It lays out how local communities can channel our collective passion, education, and skills into a focused plan to impact local laws and national policy.
+This road map lays out how local communities can channel their collective passion, education, and skills into a focused plan to impact local laws and national policy.